deebloo/worker/README.md

 ```

 #### myWorker.loadScripts
-Sometimes you need to load functions into your worker. $worker.loadScripts loads a list of functions into the web worker that can be used by the worker
+Sometimes you need to load functions into your worker. $worker.loadScripts loads a list of functions into the web worker that can be used by the worker.

+NOTE: anything other then functions should be passed in with postMessage

 | Arg     | Type    | description |
 | --------|---------|-------|